Yunnan Province Travel Guide

 Why Visit Dali & Shangri-La

-Dali and Shangri-La offer travelers a chance to experience Yunnan’s cultural and geographic diversity in a way that feels steady, scenic, and deeply rooted in local life.
-Dali’s lakeside villages, Bai architecture, and mountain backdrop create an environment where exploration can move at a comfortable pace, with easy access to traditional towns, local markets, and gentle walking routes.
-The combination of lake views, historic quarters, and understated rural beauty makes Dali particularly appealing for those seeking a grounded and approachable introduction to the region.
+Dali and Shangri-La offer travelers the opportunity to experience Yunnan’s remarkable cultural and geographic diversity in a journey that feels both scenic and deeply connected to local life.
+Dali’s lakeside villages, traditional Bai architecture, and mountain backdrop create an inviting setting for unhurried exploration, with easy access to historic towns, local markets, and peaceful countryside.
+The combination of Erhai Lake, cultural heritage, and relaxed atmosphere makes Dali an ideal introduction to northwestern Yunnan.

 What's Unique About Dali & Shangri-La